 Motorsport UK is the national membership organisation and governing body for four-wheel motorsport in the UK.
 A founding member of the Fédération Internationale de l’Automobile (FIA), Motorsport UK represents competitors, volunteers, clubs and fans.

 On 19 March 2019, Motorsport UK entered an exciting new period as its Council unanimously voted in favour of a new constitution.
 Documented in the Memorandum and Articles of Association (available HERE), Motorsport UK fully aligned itself with Sport England and UK Sport’s Code for Sports Governance that sets out the levels of transparency, diversity and inclusion, accountability and integrity that are required to meet gold standards of governance.

 Launched in 2016, the Code has been applied to more than 4,000 organisations across its three Tiers of funding and has provided a standard framework of governance for a wide and diverse range of national, regional and local bodies, community groups and charities providing sport and physical activity opportunities.

-The new articles see the Motorsport UK Board become the ultimate decision-making body in the governance of UK motorsport.
-This has historically been the role of the Motorsport Council, who will now become the body that informs and advises the Board on key issues affecting motorsport, helping to shape strategy and promoting the sport in the UK.
+As a result of the change, the Motorsport UK Board is the ultimate decision-making body in the governance of UK motorsport.
+Historically, this was the role of the Motorsport UK Council who now inform and advise the Board on key issues affecting motorsport, helping to shape strategy and promote the sport in the UK.